 To give clients a chance to experience a taster of Art Therapy, general themes are used to experience ways that colour, texture and materials can contain or express feelings.
 Workshops can include staff members who wish to find out more about Art Therapy.
 No psychoanalytic work occurs in a workshop however the experience will act to inform clients about how they might make use of regular group or individual Art Therapy.

 Art Therapy is a state registered profession.
-In order to practice
+In order to practice anywhere in the

 Images © 2008 Nicky Sutton & Laura Butt